 Stott Pilates is both a brand of reformer and a style of Pilates developed by Moira Meriwether in 1988.
 It focuses more on posture and includes different exercises than the original Pilates method.
 Their reformers are high-quality and on the higher end of the price spectrum:

 - At Home SPX.
 Consistently a top-rated Pilates reformer, Stott’s home model retails is a versatile machine that is quiet and smooth.
 It includes extras like a platform extender, an adjustable footbar, a reformer box and DVDs.
 There are four springs with full tension and one with half tension.
 This machine has everything a home gym needs and is of professional quality.

 - This item benefits from an Extended 90 Day Return Window

 - Home Pilates reformer package for increasing core strength, flexibility, mobility, and endurance

 - Reformer includes 4 full-tension and 1 half-tension reformer springs for variable resistance

 - Padded platform extender and adjustable 4-position foot bar; extra-thick foam cushioning

-- Included accessories: reformer box, metal roll-up pole, and 2 workout DVDs
+- Includes such accessories as reformer box, metal roll-up pole, and 2 workout DVDs

 - At Home Pro.
 This model currently retails for $4,499 and is more than most home users need.
 It includes a converter system to turn it into a Cadillac and even better movement and extension of the carriage than the SPX.
 This machine is also taller, which is good for anyone with limited mobility.